finbourne/lusid-sdk-java-preview/sdk/docs/PortfolioGroupsApi.md

     String scope = "scope_example"; // String | The scope to list the portfolio groups in.
     OffsetDateTime effectiveAt = new OffsetDateTime(); // OffsetDateTime | The effective datetime at which to list the portfolio groups.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to list the portfolio groups.
 Defaults to return the latest version of each portfolio group if not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
-Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. try {
+For example, to filter on the Display Name, use \"displayName eq 'string'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. try {
       ResourceListOfPortfolioGroup result = apiInstance.listPortfolioGroups(scope, effectiveAt, asAt, filter);
       System.out.println(result);